future timeline technology singularity humanity predictions events 2020 2050 2100

 Biorepository and genomic information systems are transforming healthcare

-By now, most countries have established a national biorepository and genomic information system, with mandatory entry for every citizen.
-In other words, governments now have a genetic sample of every person.
+By now, most countries have established a national biorepository and genomic information system, with mandatory entry for all citizens.
+In other words, governments have a genetic sample of every person.
 This is needed for a variety of reasons – from national security, to public health, citizen ID, immigration control, resolution of crimes and more – but the most common use is in healthcare.

 These genomic information systems are integrated with electronic health records and personal health records, allowing identification and treatment of disease and healthcare issues at the earliest opportunity.
 Hard data from these systems allow doctors and surgeons to better treat their patients, while government and researchers can target time and resources more efficiently.
 By utilising such a broad spectrum of information, medical schools and healthcare providers can train and employ the best possible mix of specialists for their patient population.